antonig/VBScript/VBScript_graphics/README.md

 ## Use ANSI escape codes in console
  This allows to locate text, to get colors or box drawing characters.
- Unfortunately windows from 2000 to 8.1 don't recognise ANSI codes, showing as garbage on the console.
+ Unfortunately windows from 2000 to Win 8.1 don't recognise ANSI codes, showing them as garbage on the console.
- Win 10 or 11 is required (or the old Win98)
+ Win 98 , 10 or 11 is required.

 ### conways_life.vbs
-is a sample of an app using ANSI graphics dynamically.
-I did'nt worry with color but it's possible too.
+It's a sample of an app using ANSI graphics dynamically.
+I did'nt worry with color but it's possible to add it.

 ![Captura de pantalla 2025-08-14 161211](https://github.com/user-attachments/assets/8932e05b-bbc8-4259-8b98-5ca84fb4c071)